 Private client, Court of Protection, partnerships and LLPs, property and commercial chancery.

 We are looking for a potential tenant.
-Candidates should have a real enthusiasm for our areas of practice, be of proven high academic ability and possess excellent powers of analysis, reasoning and presentation.
+Candidates should be of proven high academic ability and possess excellent powers of analysis, reasoning and presentation.
 In addition, the successful candidate will demonstrate sound judgement and be highly motivated.
 Our specific selection criteria are set out in our pupillage policy, available on our website.